IEEE-University-of-Houston/IEEE-UH-DSP-Notes-and-CUDA-Level-2/Cuda C/Part 1/Threading.md

 For visual representation
 ![](images/4.JPG)

 Now lets do an example vector addition function.
-What is shown below is just a brief aspect of vector Addition.
+What is shown below is just a brief aspect of vector addition.
 <table>
 <tr>
 <th>Host</th>